d-morrison/IntroStatActivities/_book/04-L04-EDA-two-quantitative-wrapup.md

 \vspace{0.3in}

-11. **Does adding the variable species change the relationship between bill depth and flipper length?
+11. **Does adding the variable species change the relationship between bill depth and body mass?
 Explain your answer.**

 \vspace{0.5in}